DAG-width is PSPACE-complete: is -complete

-\item the cops occupy $O^b(\ell)$ for the tuple $b = (b_1,\ldots,b_{i-1})$ where $O^b(\ell)$ is defined as above. \end{itemize} Then there are exactly $\ell+1$ free cops.
+\item the cops occupy $O^b(\ell)$ for the tuple $b = (b_1,\ldots,b_{i-1})$ and nothing else. \end{itemize} Then there are exactly $\ell+1$ free cops.
 If $Q_i = \forall$, the universal player chooses a value $b_i = \beta(X_i)$ for $X_i$.
 Then the existential player simulates the cops and robber game playing for the cops according to~$\sigma$ from position~$P$ and for the robber as in Lemma~\ref{lemma:robber_invariant} such that the robber is expelled from level $\ell$ and $A(\ell)$ and $b_i(\ell)$ are occupied by cops.
 The number of free cops suffices for that.
 It is straightforeward to check that the above invariant holds for $i+1$ and for the position of the cops and robber game where the robber is blocked in the next level, \ie in level~$\ell-3$.

 If $Q_i = \exists$, the existential player simulates the cops and robber game from~$P$ until the robber is expelled from level~$\ell$ according to Lemma~\ref{lemma:cops_invariant}.
-Hereby, the cops play according to~$\sigma$ and the robber plays arbitrarily, but such that he is not captured in level~$\ell$.
+Here, the cops play according to~$\sigma$ and the robber plays arbitrarily, but such that he is not captured in level~$\ell$.
 For example, the robber goes directly to $S_\phi^{\ell -3}$.
 Again, there are enough free cops for the simulation.
-Then exactly one of $b_0(\ell)$ and $b_1(\ell)\}$ is opccupied by a cop.
+Then exactly one of $b_0(\ell)$ and $b_1(\ell)\}$ is occupied by a cop.
 If it is $b_0(\ell)$, the existential player sets $\beta(X_i) = 0$, otherwise $\beta(X_i) = 1$.
 Again, the invariant holds.

+When all variables have their values, the universal player chooses a clause~$C$ and the existential player simulates in the cops and robber game the move of the free cop to vertex~$v$ in $F_\psi$ and the move of the robber to~$K_C$.